Veridium/bops-heroku-demo/README.md

 % openssl pkcs12 -in FRIEND.p12 -out FRIEND.key.pem -nocerts -nodes
 ~~~~

-User account and password to enroll a mobile. (see an Administrator)
+User account, password, and email values to enroll a mobile. (see an Administrator)

 Enrollment QR code (see an Administrator)